Teen Challenge Boys Programs in Atlanta, Georgia . . . Treasure Coast Boys Academy Will Turn Around Your Troubled Boy

 Treasure Coast Boys Academy cares for 50 boys ages 13 to 18 at our residential boarding school and ranch.
 Boys from Atlanta, Georgia who enroll in this Teen Challenge program will learn to develop character, integrity, and respect.
 We show boys the the right road in life through example, lessons, counsel, mentoring and team exercises.
 Also, by avoiding distractions and detaching from problematic situations, it helps to open the door to break damaging patterns of behavior.

-Troubled boys enroll in Treasure Coast Boys Academy from around the country, including from Atlanta, Georgia.
+Troubled boys are enrolled in Treasure Coast Boys Academy from around the country, including from Atlanta, Georgia.
 The program and school runs year-round.

 If you would like your son to make a change in his life, consider that Treasure Coast Boys Academy may be precisely what you need.